MrW0r57/MrW0r57.github.io/_posts/2020-05-28-Metasploit Framework 7.2.md

 **Scanning using metasploit**

-Lets scan ports using metasploit
+Let's scan ports using metasploit

 ```
 # msfconsole